Theater companies of the Harlem Renaissance: Negro Experimental Theatre (Harlem Experimental Theatre (HET)) (1929–1934)

 A very popular group called the Krigwa Players was a theater group founded in 1925 by W. E. B. Du Bois and Regina Anderson.
 The company was based in the 135th Street Public Library in Harlem, where Regina Anderson worked.
 Out of its ashes, emerged the Negro Experimental Theatre in 1929, founded by librarian Regina Anderson Andrews and teachers Dorothy Peterson.
 Others who helped establish the organization were critic Theophilus Lewis, playwright Jessie Redmon Fauset, and teacher Harold Jackman.
-This theatre took place in the very same theatre that its predecessor, the Krigwa Players utilized.
+This theater took place in the very same theater that its predecessor, the Krigwa Players utilized.
 The group continued to follow Du Bois's philosophy of African-American drama, that "The Negro Art Theatre should be (1) a theatre about us, (2) a theatre by us, (3) a theatre for us and (4) a theatre near us."
 It also aspired to continue where the old troupe left off, so they included as many of the founding members as possible.
 These members included Du Bois and Anderson of course, as well as Jessie Fauset, an African-American playwright, essayist, and educator, and prominent actress for the Harlem Renaissance.
-The Negro Experimental Theatre was not interested in mimicking professional theatre, although they relied on professional actors and directors, and strove for high credits from Black critics and press.
+The Negro Experimental Theatre was not interested in mimicking professional theater, although they relied on professional actors and directors, and strove for high credits from Black critics and press.
 The group mixed itself more into society of Harlem, and kept to the idea of providing a public service and developing artists.
 When HET inherited the same library basement where the Krigwa Players performed, they focused on reaching out to the community, and collaborating with other races, and set up educational programs.
 Though it stood by Du Bois's 4 rules of black playwriting, the foundation was not focused on the exclusion of white work.
 In fact, according to A History of African American Theatre by Errol Hill and James V. Hatch, "HET also relied on white drama to fill its programs...Largely because they published their work."

 The largest and most successful performance to come out of HET was Wade in the Water in 1929, starring prominent Harlem Renaissance actress Laura Bowman and teacher Dorothy Peterson.
 The play is based around an old folk song that stemmed from the fragmented stanzas, rhymes, melodic phrases, and spirituals of African People in the American diaspora, According to African-American hymnologist Melva Wilson Costen.
 The play itself tells the story of a slave woman ONA and her dying son, and their experience within the plantation culture that they live on.
 The play illustrates spirituality within the death of ONA's son and how his presence oscillates between life and death.

-HET became an inspirations to other little theater groups around the country, and encouraged serious Black theatre and Black playwrights.
+HET became an inspirations to other little theater groups around the country, and encouraged serious Black theater and Black playwrights.
 The group performed the co-founder Regina Anderson's work—Climbing Jacob's Ladder and Underground.